 We don’t like

-Prices start around the $40 AUD and top out around the $400 AUD mark.
+Prices start around the AUD $40 and top out around the $400 AUD mark for all but the most specialised activities.
 Most of these lights sit well under this mark.

 In our recent poll, 90.5% of hikers used head lamps as their main light which makes the headlamp the choice for the vast majority of hikers.